-A MultipleChoiceChallenge presents the student with a statement or question and some possible answers to chose from.
-At the moment, a MultipleChoiceChallenge can only have one correct answer.
+A MultipleChoiceChallenge presents the learner with a statement or question and some possible answers to chose from.

 Here's an example of a MultipleChoiceChallenge on mobile: